-Published four times a year, the Richmond Public Interest Law Review (PILR) highlights a broad range of public interest topics.
+Published three times a year, the Richmond Public Interest Law Review (PILR) highlights a broad range of public interest topics.
 This law review is made of University of Richmond Law second and third year students committed to discussion and analysis of public interest law and policy in hopes of engaging the legal community as a whole.

 The Richmond Public Interest Law Review publishes one issue a year focusing on the Virginia General Assembly.
 This issue takes a closer look at the important legal issues and legislation passed during the General Assembly session.
 With this issue, PILR emphasizes the changes in the law that affect the public interest legal sphere and the Virginia law generally.